Load Management in Sport: Injury Risk and Athletic Performance

-A loading injury occurs when training load has exceeded the bodies ability to adapt.
+A loading injury occurs when the training load has exceeded the bodies current capacity and ability to adapt.

 There are several aspects of the athletes ‘make-up’ that can be considered when looking at loading capacity (and ability to adapt).

-- Cognitive and affective factors, such as mental toughness, resilience, as well as concepts such as fear of injury, and mindfulness.
+- Cognitive and affective factors, such as mental toughness, resilience, as well as concepts such as fear of injury, and degree of mindfulness

 More will be written in the coming weeks on these cognitive and affective aspects of tissue healing and recovery.

-What is the ideal training load for optimal sports performance and reduced injury risk?
+What are the ideal loads for optimal sports performance and reduced injury risk?

 It’s a good question.

-The answer will certainly depend of what sport is being considered.
+The answer will certainly depend on what sport is being considered.

 As a general concept, ideal tissue loading will be situated in between the following: